---

 **What users like:**

-- Users value the **centralized platform** of JFrog for efficiently managing artifacts in DevOps and CI/CD workflows.
+- Users value the **centralized management of artifacts** in JFrog, enhancing security and efficiency in DevOps workflows.
 (14 reviews)

-- Users value the **seamless integrations** of JFrog, enabling efficient management of diverse package formats and CI/CD workflows.
+- Users value the **seamless integrations** of JFrog with various tools, enhancing their CI/CD pipeline efficiency and security.
 (12 reviews)

-- Users highlight the **seamless integrations** of JFrog with multiple tools and formats for efficient artifact management.
+- Users love the **easy integrations** with various tools, enhancing their CI/CD workflow and artifact management.
 (11 reviews)

 - Users appreciate the **robust security measures** of JFrog, enhancing compliance and protection for their binaries.
 (11 reviews)